 - Maintain a healthy weight: avoid becoming overweight or obese;

-- Adopt a diet richer in fruits, vegetables, beans and wholegrains;
+- Adopt a diet rich in fruit, vegetables, beans and wholegrains;

 Medical oncological therapy

-Though colon cancer’s incidence is high, we see a gradual reduction in mortality for both sexes.
+Although the occurrence of colon cancer is high, we see a gradual reduction in mortality for both sexes.
 This is mainly due to the evolution of medical therapy.
-Chemotherapy is still the best cure that can lengthen the time to possible recurrence after radical surgery on the primitive tumor and, in selected cases, lead the patient to recovery.
+Chemotherapy is still the best cure that can lengthen the time for a possible recurrence after surgery on the primitive tumor and, in selected cases, lead the patient to recovery.

 In recurring and/or inoperable advanced disease, the new molecules such as the anti-EGFR (Epidermal Growth Factor) monoclonal antibodies, the anti-angiogenic drugs belonging to various classes such as the anti-VEGF (anti-Vascular Endothelial Growth Factor antibodies) and small TKI molecules (Tyrosine Kinase Inhibitor), alone or in association with chemotherapy, can turn cancer into a chronic disease.

-In case of advanced—but limited to the liver—disease, the same drugs are potentially able to make operable what initially was assessed as a non-operable disease and, in selected cases, to lead the patient to recovery.
+When the disease is advanced but limited only to the liver, the same drugs are potentially able to make operable what initially was assessed as a non-operable disease and, in selected cases, lead the patient to recovery.

-These drugs can cause side effects of which some are specific of the drug category (for example neurotoxicity, skin toxicity, hematological toxicity, etc.), whilst others are common to all drug categories, for example nausea, diarrhea, constipation.
-For the latter, there are already recipes on the website especially designed aiming to limit their incidence.
+These drugs can cause some side effects which are specific to the drug category for example neurotoxicity, skin toxicity, haematological toxicity, etc. Other side effects are common to all drug categories, for example nausea, diarrhea, constipation.
+For the latter, there are some recipes on the website to limit their occurrence.